Extensions

 Marketplace Guidelines

-• Code Quality: Follow Frontrow's coding standards and best practices
+• Code Quality: Follow Frontro's coding standards and best practices

 • Security: Extensions must pass security audits and follow permission guidelines